-#!/bin/bash echo '' echo 'Starting jackd via dBus and configuring...' echo '' jack_control start jack_control ds alsa jack_control dps device hw:NVidia jack_control dps rate 48000 jack_control dps nperiods 2 jack_control dps period 64 jack_control dps midi-driver seq jack_control dps inchannels 2 jack_control dps outchannels 2 jack_control eps realtime true jack_control eps realtime-priority 50 jack_control eps clock-source 1 a2j_control ehw a2j_control start /home/jeb/START-SRO
+#!/bin/bash echo '' echo 'Cleaning up old logs...' echo '' rm ~/.log/jack/jackdbus.log rm ~/.log/a2j/a2j.log rm ~/.log/lash/lash.log echo '' echo 'Starting jackd via dBus and configuring...' echo '' jack_control start jack_control ds alsa jack_control dps device hw:USB jack_control dps rate 48000 jack_control dps nperiods 3 jack_control dps period 64 jack_control dps midi-driver seq jack_control dps inchannels 2 jack_control dps outchannels 2 jack_control eps realtime true jack_control eps realtime-priority 50 jack_control eps clock-source 1 # The below is the equivalent of jackd -S # jack_control eps sync 1 # Running a2j -- seems to stabilize ALSA-MIDI # a2j_control ehw a2j_control start /home/jeb/START-SRO &

 There are as many of these as there patches in the current rig.
 They all work like this:

-This particular patch, SRO, combines two simultaneous Yoshimi processes, running different configurations stored in the Yoshimi storage area (/home/username/YOSHIMI), using Calf's 12-band EQ for timbre, reverb, and compressor.
-More about this here.
+This particular patch, SRO, combines two simultaneous Yoshimi processes, running different configurations stored in the Yoshimi storage area (/home/username/YOSHIMI), using a compressor to keep things under control and reverb, both in Rakarrack.

 Solid controllability is always a dire need on the live stage.
 One simple method is to be to assign function keys to run patch scripts using window manager keymappings.
 I use LXDE as my window manager for synth, because it places very little burden on the system and yet gives me all the GUI I want to get things done; and happily, LXDE uses a very straightforward XML file for keyboard configuration among other things.